William O. Douglas: Environmentalism

+Douglas was a self-professed outdoorsman.
+According to The Thru-Hiker's Companion, a guide published by the Appalachian Long Distance Hikers Association, Douglas hiked the entire 2000 mi trail from Georgia to Maine.
+His love for the environment carried through to his judicial reasoning.
+His interests in natural history are also reflected in the fact that he collected plant specimens for the herbarium of the University of Texas at Austin.
+They curate at least 14 vascular plant specimens collected by Douglas together with botanist Donovan Stewart Correll, Head of the Botanical Laboratory, Texas Research Foundation in February and June 1965.
+The specimens collected in February were from Presidio and Brewster Counties—several from Capote Falls.
+The specimens collected in June were from Blanco, Gillespie, and Llano Counties—near Austin, Texas.
+The Rocky Mountain Herbarium at the University of Wyoming curates a lichen collected by William O. Douglas in Snoqualmie National Forest.

 Douglas's active role in advocating the preservation and protection of wilderness across the United States earned him the nickname "Wild Bill".
 Douglas was a friend and frequent guest of Harry R. Truman, the owner of the Mount St. Helens Lodge at Spirit Lake in Washington.
+Truman would later become known for his death in the 1980 eruption of Mount St. Helens, a few months after Douglas died.

 In 1967, on a hike to save Sunfish Pond on the Appalachian Trail in New Jersey, Douglas was accompanied by more than a thousand people.
 He said: "It's a vital element in the need to save some of our wilderness from the encroachment of civilization."

 Travel writing

 From 1950 to 1961, Douglas travelled extensively in the Middle East and Asia.
 Douglas wrote many books about his experiences and observations during these trips.
 Other than writers from National Geographic—whom he sometimes met on the road—Douglas was one of the few American travel writers to visit these remote regions during this period in time.
 His travel books include: